 1) Buildings which are listed, scheduled ancient monuments or in a conservation area

-are exempt if the work would change their appearance or character.
+These are exempt if the work would change their appearance or character.
 See Part L1B, Section 3.6

 2) Buildings of traditional construction with permeable fabric

-or in other words, traditional solid wall buildings (including stone, brick, cob and oak frames), are due “Special Consideration”.
+In other words, traditional solid wall buildings (including stone, brick, cob and oak frames), are due “Special Consideration”.
 See Part L1b, Section 3.8c

 3) Energy efficiency for the types of buildings in 1 & 2

-should be improved “as far as reasonably practicable.
+These should be improved “as far as reasonably practicable.
 The work should not... increase the risk of long term deterioration of the building” See Part L1B, Section 3.9

 4) Breathability is specifically required in some cases!